john-azzaro/Study-Node-Authentication/README.md

 ### STEP 4: At the top of your try block, create a "salt"
 To create a salt, you call bcrypt and use the method "genSalt" with any number you want( the larger the number, the longer it will take to generate the hash but the more secure it will be).
 It is best just to leave this empty.
 If you use a 10, it could do a few hashes, but 20 or 30 will take DAYS to generate so just dont do it.
-And mak sure make this an "await" since it is an asynchronous function.
-T
+And make sure make this an "await" since it is an asynchronous function.
 ```JavaScript
     app.post('/users', async function(req, res) {
         try {